Links

 The selection committee should be comprised so that gender parity is respected.
 In addition, it makes sense to include people with differing levels of experience.
 At least 1-2 of the members should be able to judge applications with regards to technical skills.
 People who have applied to the project cannot be part of the team selection committee.

-You can find members for your committee by posting on Slack in #general or #projects.
+You can find members for your committee by posting on Slack in #crew-directory or #project-coordination.
 Best include some information about the project.
 For example:

 Do you want to be part of the team selection committee for [PROJECT NAME]?
 The project will be about training a model to do XX.
 It will be in Python.